RX0FA/raptor-cage/README.md

 #### General

 * Some games (like HC2, DXM) create a detached sub-process, since we are using `--die-with-parent`, said games will not run when executed directly (with `-b` parameter, executing a shell and launching manually still works); so we need to think in a way to detect child processes and wait for them, or at least add a flag to enable this feature.
 Disabling `--die-with-parent` is another option, but that would undermine security a bit and leave lingering wine processes all over the place.
 Maybe add a `--lead-process=NAME_EXE:TIMEOUT` to wait for another process inside the sandbox.
-* Allow to pass runner and prefix path relative to the user's Bottles configuration directory so we avoid passing long paths.
 * Implement bash autocompletion, should be able to autocomplete prefix and runner names based on the ones detected under Bottles.
 * If application binary `-b` does not end with `.exe`, do not prepend `wine`, it's possible that the user wants to run a custom command like `mangohud` or a native Linux game.
 * Add `integrate` sub-command to create integrations e.g., `.desktop` shortcut, entry on Heroic launcher.
-* Wayland support, see https://www.phoronix.com/news/Wine-9.22-Released and https://wiki.archlinux.org/title/Wine#Wayland.
+* Native wayland support, see https://www.phoronix.com/news/Wine-9.22-Released and https://wiki.archlinux.org/title/Wine#Wayland.
 * Add `kill` sub-command to terminate all processes in a sandbox, need to connect to existing bwrap container.
-* Add argument to mount additional paths (needed for installers and maintenance).
+* Add argument to mount additional paths (needed for installers and maintenance), syntax can be similar to Docker's `-v PATH:FLAGS`.
 * When using the `integrate` sub-command to create a `.desktop` shortcut, extract executable icon and set it respectively.
 It can be done with a small windows executable calling a win32 API call or natively on Linux by using `wrestool`.
+* Add NTSYNC support, see also https://www.phoronix.com/news/Linux-6.14-NTSYNC-Driver-Ready.

 #### Packaging